 Is a reverse mortgage right for you?

-A number of borrowers use reverse mortgage to eliminate existing mortgage debt and to improve their monthly cash flow.
+A number of borrowers use a reverse mortgages to eliminate existing mortgage debt and to improve their monthly cash flow.
 Some opt for it when they have an immediate need to pay off debt, or unexpected expenses such as a health situation.
 However, this option only makes sense for you if you:

-- Can afford home maintenance costs, property taxes and insurance
+- Can afford home maintenance costs, property taxes, and insurance

 - Want to use your home’s equity to supplement your retirement income